PabloAcuavivaTUM/uot-fm/README.md

 ```

 #### FID reference statistics
 We use the FID implementation provided by [jax-fid](https://github.com/matthias-wright/jax-fid).
-We precompute all reference statistics needed for the FID computation for `EMNIST`, `CIFAR10`, and `CelebA`.
+We precompute all reference statistics needed for the FID computation for `EMNIST`, `CIFAR10`, `CelebA` and `horse2zebra`.
 To do this, run

 ```
 python compute_fid_reference_stats.py
 ```

 This will compute reference statistics for both full datasets, as well as the attribute-wise ones we consider in the paper.

 ## Experiments
 We rely on nested [ml-collections](https://github.com/google/ml_collections) to configure all experiments, which you can find in `/configs`.
 These are structured in the following way: